Rakeela/dragora-notes/2021-3-19-Fifty-Fourth.md

 ---
 Reading about ocean acidification, I found myself thinking, "Is there any such thing as an algae species that promotes alkaline conditions?"
 This thought is not valuable of itself, but may be a helpful one for ecosystem engineering more broadly.
 Living things alter the PH balance of their environment as they live.
 Do any of them alkalize their environment?

+Would that just result in the ocean frothing up its dissolved CO2?
+Tch.
+Probably better to focus on algae engineering for pure carbon sinkage.
+My meteorology textbook says that promoting algae blooms does nothing to stop ocean acidification of itself, but that's not true.
+Dead microorganisms in the water column sink, carrying carbon away from the surface, and what settles to the ocean floor isn't contributing to the acidification of the surface waters AFAIK.